voxpelli/node-tema/README.md

 * **type** – the predefined type to inherit attributes from
 * **template** – a template to render as the content of the element, using Tema's `render()`
 * **children** – an array of children element to render as the content of the element.
-If **theme** is defined then it is up to that template to render these children element instead.
+If **template** is defined then it is up to that template to render these children element instead.
 * **preRenders** – an array of functions that is called before the content is rendered
 * **templateWrappers** – an array of templates which will be rendered with the element content as its variable.
 Will have access to data that any child has added using `block()`
 * **postRenders** – an array of functions that is called after the content is rendered and wrapped and which is sent the content